Wallet for end users

 2. Create one Account Number per user with metadata.user_id.

-3. On transfer.inbound.succeeded, credit the user's balance in your DB.
+3. On transfer.inbound.succeeded, credit the user's balance in your database.

-4. For withdrawals, create an outbound Transfer from your Root Account and debit the user's balance in your DB.
+4. For withdrawals, create an outbound Transfer from your root Account and debit the user's balance in your database.

-• Structure: many Accounts, all under your Entity.
-Each has its own balance and its own root CLABE.
+• Structure: many Account objects, all under your Entity.
+Each has its own balance and its own root Account Number.

 • Per-user balance: Fintoc tracks it at the Account level.
-Visible in Dashboard and statements.
+Visible in the Dashboard and statements.

 flowchart LR